Componentwise Linearity of Powers of Cover Ideals: Introduction

-In general, if $G$ is a sequentially Cohen-Macaulay graph, then the symbolic powers of $J(G)$ need not have componentwise linear (\cite[Example 4.4]{selva1}).
-On the other hand, we prove that if $J(G)^{(k)}$ is not componentwise linear either $k=1,2$ or $k=2,3$, then $J(G)^{(k)}$ is not componentwise linear for all $k \geq 2$ (Theorem \ref{not-cl}).
-Therefore, one may ask: \begin{question} Find a necessary and sufficient condition on $G$ such that $J(G)^{(k)}$ is a componentwise linear ideal for all $k \geq 2$ when $G$ is sequentially Cohen-Macaulay graph? \end{question} This paper evolves around the above question.
+In general, if $G$ is a sequentially Cohen-Macaulay graph, then the symbolic powers of $J(G)$ need not be componentwise linear (\cite[Example 4.4]{selva1}).
+On the other hand, we prove that if $J(G)^{(k)}$ and $J(G)^{(k+1)}$ are not componentwise linear ideals for some $k \geq 1$, then $J(G)^{(k')}$ is not componentwise linear for all $k' \geq k$ (Theorem \ref{not-cl}).
+Therefore, one may ask: \begin{question} Find a necessary and sufficient condition on $G$ such that $J(G)^{(k)}$ is a componentwise linear ideal for all $k \geq 2$ when $G$ is sequentially Cohen-Macaulay graph. \end{question} This paper revolves around the above question.
 We now restrict our attention to cover ideals of vertex decomposable graphs.
 Let $G$ be a vertex decomposable graph.
-Each vertex decomposable graph $G$, we associate the spanning bipartite subgraph $\B_G$ of $G$ with partitions $\{x_{\gamma(1)},\ldots,x_{\gamma(r)}\} \coprod \{x_{\alpha(1)},\ldots,x_{\alpha(l)}\}$ and $E(\B_G)=\{\{x_{\gamma(i)},x_{\alpha(j)}\} \mid 1 \leq i \leq r,~1 \leq j \leq l\}$, where $x_{\alpha(1)},\ldots,x_{\alpha(l)}$ is a shedding order of $G$ and $x_{\gamma(1)},\ldots,x_{\gamma(r)}$ are isolated vertices of $G \setminus \{x_{\alpha(1)},\ldots,x_{\alpha(l)}\}$ (Construction \ref{intr-cons}).
+To each vertex decomposable graph $G$, we associate the spanning bipartite subgraph $\B_G$ of $G$ with partitions $\{x_{\gamma(1)},\ldots,x_{\gamma(r)}\} \sqcup \{x_{\alpha(1)},\ldots,x_{\alpha(l)}\}$ and $E(\B_G)=\{\{x_{\gamma(i)},x_{\alpha(j)}\} \mid 1 \leq i \leq r,~1 \leq j \leq l\}$, where $(x_{\alpha(1)},\ldots,x_{\alpha(l)})$ is a shedding order of $G$ and $x_{\gamma(1)},\ldots,x_{\gamma(r)}$ are isolated vertices of $G \setminus \{x_{\alpha(1)},\ldots,x_{\alpha(l)}\}$ (Construction \ref{intr-cons}).
 First, we give a necessary condition on $\B_G$ for $J(G)^{(k)}$ to be componentwise linear for all $k \geq 2$.
 More precisely, if there exists an independent set $A$ of $G$ such that $\B_{G \setminus N_G[A]}$ is not vertex decomposable, then $J(G)^{(k)}$ is not a componentwise linear ideal for all $k \geq 2$ (Theorem \ref{suff-cond1}).
 Our second main result addresses the converse of above result for certain class of vertex decomposable graphs.
 We consider the class of graphs $G$ such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$.
 In \cite{Russ11}, Woodroofe proved that if $G$ is a graph such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$, then $G$ is a vertex decomposable graph.
-This family graphs is rich, because it includes all chordal graphs, simplicial graphs, vertex decomposable bipartite graphs, etc.(see Page \pageref{wgraphs}).
-We prove: \begin{theorem} (Theorem \ref{main}) Let $G$ be a graph such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$.
-Then the following are equivalent. \begin{enumerate} \item $\B_{G\setminus N_G[A]}$ is a vertex decomposable graph for any independent set $A$ of $G$. \item $J(G)^{(k)}$ is a componentwise linear ideal for all $k \geq 1$. \item $J(G)^{(k)}$ is a componentwise linear ideal for some $k \geq 2$. \end{enumerate} \end{theorem}
+This family of graphs is rich, since it includes all chordal graphs, simplicial graphs, vertex decomposable bipartite graphs, etc. (see Remark \ref{wgraphs} for more classes of graphs).
+We prove the following result. \begin{theorem} (Theorem \ref{main}) Let $G$ be a graph such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$.
+Then the following are equivalent: \begin{enumerate} \item $\B_{G\setminus N_G[A]}$ is a vertex decomposable graph for any independent set $A$ of $G$; \item $J(G)^{(k)}$ has linear quotients for all $k \geq 1$; \item $J(G)^{(k)}$ is a componentwise linear ideal for all $k \geq 1$; \item $J(G)^{(k)}$ is a componentwise linear ideal for some $k \geq 2$. \end{enumerate} \end{theorem}